dragonflydb/documentation/docs/managing-dragonfly/using-tls.md

 ## Running Dragonfly

-Choose a password for authenticating users to the database:
+Choose a password for authenticating users to the datastore:

 `export DFLY_PASSWORD=<???>`